dream-aim-deliver/kernel-planckster/README.md

 # Create a .env file
 cp .env.example .env

-# Set up environment variables for pytest in pyproject.toml as needed
+# Set up environment variables for pytest in pyproject.toml as needed, but the defaults should work
 ```